-Based on the 2020-2021 and year to date figures, P&D is not meeting its 80/20 funding policy.
-The actual private funding ratio has been between 70% and 72% across the planning, building and resource management engineering services as shown in the table below.
-The proposed increase to hourly rates and Council charges (see below) will help ensure Council recovers the reasonable costs incurred by the local authority in respect of the activity to which the charge relates.
-It will also mean P&D achieve the 80/20 funding policy with no impact on ratepayers.
+The Council funding policy is that 80% of the cost of providing resource and building consent fees services is to be recovered through charges on consent and approval processing to reflect the private benefit obtained, with the remaining 20% being funded through rates as a public good.
+The increase to hourly rates and Council charges will help ensure Council recovers the reasonable costs incurred by the local authority in respect of the activity to which the charge relates.
+It will also mean the Planning and Development Department achieve the 80/20 funding policy with no impact on ratepayers.